SqueezyDough/web-app-from-scratch-1920/README.md

 <!-- Add a link to your live demo in Github Pages 🌐-->

 ## Description
-This app is a progressive web app that works as a Hearthstone card explorer.
+This app is a web app that works as a Hearthstone card explorer.
 <!-- ☝️ replace this description with a description of your own work -->

 <!-- replace the code in the /docs folder with your own, so you can showcase your work with GitHub Pages 🌍 -->